tom5167/mealbuddy/ML/ReadMe.txt

 1.Gathering Data
-- Done
+- Gathered data using yelp api and dump to yelp_restaurant.csv

 2.Data Preparation
-- read csv and store in dataDF
+- read yelp_restaurant.csv and store in dataDF
 - create trainingDF add column 'recommended'
   - 1 based on rating>4.9 and review_counting>avg(reviews_counting) - 30% of dataDF
   - 0 based on rating<1 and review_counting<avg(reviews_counting) - 30% of dataDF